The Multiplicative Version of Azuma's Inequality, with an Application to Contention Analysis: Introduction

 By applying Azuma's inequality to the exposure martingale for a sum $\sum_i X_i$ of random variables, one arrives at the following corollary, which is often useful in analyzing randomized algorithms (for direct applications of Corollary \ref{cor:azuma}, see, e.g., \cite{komm2014randomized,casteigts2019design,levi2014local,chakrabarty2016widetilde,cesa2004generalization,duchi2011dual}).

 \begin{cor} Let $X_1, X_2, \ldots, X_n$ be random variables satisfying $X_i \in [0, c_i]$.
 Suppose that $\E[X_i \mid X_1, \ldots, X_{i - 1}] \le p_i$ for all $i$.
 Then for any $\eps>0$,

 \end{cor}

 \paragraph{This paper: an inequality with multiplicative error.} Azuma's inequality can be viewed as a generaliation of \emph{additive} Chernoff bounds.
-In this paper, we formulate the \emph{multiplicative} analog to Azuma's inequality.
+In this paper, we formulate the multiplicative analog to Azuma's inequality.
+As we will discuss later, this result can also be viewed as a corollary of other known results \cite{freedman1975tail, new1, new2, new3}.

 \begin{restatable}{theorem}{MAINTHM} Let $Z_0, Z_1, \ldots, Z_n$ be a supermartingale, meaning that $\EE[Z_i\mid Z_0, \ldots, Z_{i-1}]\leq Z_{i-1}$.
 Assume additionally that $-a_i\leq Z_i-Z_{i-1}\leq b_i$, where $a_i+b_i=c$ for some constant $c>0$ independent of $i$.
 Let $\mu=\sum_{i=1}^na_i$.
 Then for any $\delta >0$,